EU MDR Requirements

-The European Union Medical Device Regulation (EU MDR) has significantly reshaped the regulatory landscape for medical device manufacturers across the EU, including the Netherlands.
-Whether you’re a startup introducing your first product or an established manufacturer updating your portfolio, understanding and complying with the EU MDR is critical for accessing and staying in the European market.
+The European Union Medical Device Regulation (EU MDR 2017/745) has significantly reshaped the regulatory landscape for medical device manufacturers across the EU, including the Netherlands.
+Whether you are a startup introducing your first product or an established manufacturer updating your portfolio, complying with these standards is part of the broader 6 core regulations for medical device compliance that ensure safety and market access.

 What Is EU MDR?